newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/detective-agency-license.md

 ---

 ### Eligibility Criteria
-- At least one of the business owners must have 5 years of experience as an investigator or a police officer
+- At least one of the business owners must have five years of experience as an investigator or a police officer
 - All applicants must be at least 25 years old
-- All applicants must be US citizens
+- Applicant and business associates must be US citizens
 - None of the applicants can be active law enforcement officers

 ## Application Requirements
-- Copy of your `Certificate of Formation|certificate-formation`
+- `Certificate of Formation|certificate-formation`
-- Names and addresses for all the business owners
+- Names and addresses of all the business owners
 - Two trade name options for your agency
 - Passport photo and personal information for the `qualifying applicant|qualifying-applicant`
-- Investigative worked history for the qualifying applicant, completed by their former employer
+- Qualifying applicant's work history as an investigator, completed by their former employer
-- Names, addresses, phone numbers, email addresses, and signatures of 5 people unrelated to the applicant that can provide character references
+- Names, addresses, phone numbers, email addresses, and signatures of five people unrelated to the applicant that can provide character references
 - Pay any associated fees

 **Note:** The application must be notarized